MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ### Backpressure

 What happens when the source is producing the data at a faster rate than the subscriber can handle?
 The subscriber can get overwhelmed with data and can lead to out of memory errors.
 The subscriber needs a way to communicate back to the publisher to slow down when it can't keep up.
 By default, when you `subscribe()` to a `Flux` as shown in the example above, the subscriber is requesting an unbounded stream of data indicating to the publisher to send the data as quickly as possible.
 This behavior isn't always desirable, and the subscriber may have to control the rate of publishing through "backpressure".
 Backpressure allows the subscriber to take control of the flow of data elements.
 A subscriber will request a limited number of data elements that they can handle.
 Once the subscriber has completed processing these elements, the subscriber can request more.
-By using backpressure, a push-model for data transfer can be transformed to a push-pull model.
+By using backpressure, you can transform a push-model for data transfer into a push-pull model.

 Here's an example of how you can control the rate at which events are received by the Event Hubs consumer: